-The pen and the scalpel: studying medicine in Montpellier in the Middle Ages and Renaissance
+The pen and the scalpel: studying medicine in Montpellier during the Middle Ages and the Renaissance

 Closed on November 1 and 2